 Once the manuscript is accepted by your subject editor, final files, produced according to the requirements above, will be forwarded by your subject editor to the managing editor, who will liaise with the copy editor, author and printer to ensure that the article is published without unnecessary delay.
 Normally the proof will be sent to the author for checking one to three weeks after the final files are accepted.
 The paper will usually be published within two weeks (for larger papers it may take longer) once the corrections to the proof are received.

 Page charge and colour plates.
-There is no mandatory page charge for publishing in Phytotaxa.
+There is no mandatory page charge for publishing in Bryophyte Diversity and Evolution.
 Publication of colour figures/photographs in online editions are also free of charge (print version in black and white).
 If colour plates in the print edition are desired, authors will be asked to contribute the full cost.
-Current rates: 300 USD for the first colour page and 200 USD for each additional colour page.
+Current rates: 100 USD per colour page.

 Open access.
-Phytotaxa endorses open access publication of taxonomic information.
-Authors who have funds to publish are strongly encouraged to pay a fee of 20 US$ per printed page to give free online access of their papers to all readers at the Phytotaxa site or their own site.
+Bryophyte Diversity and Evolution endorses open access publication of taxonomic information.
+Authors who have funds to publish are strongly encouraged to pay a fee of 20 US$ per printed page to give free online access of their papers to all readers at the Bryophyte Diversity and Evolution site or their own site.
 Open access papers are read by many more people and can be expected to have higher citation rates.